hashemJaber/LetsFindIt_ML_MODELS/README.md

 #FOR OTHER NORMALIZATION FORMULAS VISIT
 #https://learn.microsoft.com/en-us/azure/machine-learning/component-reference/normalize-data
-#DONT WORRY THEY PROVIDE THE MATH FOR IT AS WELL  AND NOT LIMITED TO
+#DONT WORRY THEY PROVIDE THE MATH FOR IT AS WELL  AND NOT LIMITED TO AZURE MACHINE LEARNING DESIGENR
-# Azure Machine Learning designer

 #THIRD: THE SIGMOID FUNCTION aka activation function:
 #THIS IS WHERE OUR HYPOTHESIS Z WILL GO TO SEE THE PERCENTAGE